 Evaluation Structure: Theory test or assignment will comprise 100% of the evaluation.

 Number: S1329

-Reportable Subject: SITE PREPARATION
+Title: Site Preparation

-Duration: Total Hours: 6 hours

-Theory: Practical: 2 hours 4 hours
+Duration: Total Hours: 6 Theory: 2 Practical: 4

 Prerequisites: S1324, S1328

 Upon successful completion, the apprentice is able to demonstrate the ability to prepare a project site prior to concrete placement.